 Suggestions

-Move detailed parameter lists (PostgREST operators, key parameters) to a separate REFERENCE.md file and link to it
+Move detailed parameter lists (filter operators, all key parameters per tool) into a separate REFERENCE.md file and keep only the most essential parameters inline.

 | Dimension | Reasoning | Score |